rpsft/etlbox/ETLBoxDocu/articles/examples/example_web_services.md

-﻿# Json and web services
+﻿# Example: Json and web service integration

+## Purpose

+This example demonstrates how the different how a web service that returns data in json format can be used in an ETL pipeline.
+The json data can come from any service that can be requested from a .net HttpClient.

 ## Loading json from a web service